Iran's leader promises retaliation for nuclear scientist's killing

-Israel’s N12 news channel said Israeli embassies had been put on high alert after the Iranian threats of retaliation.
-An Israeli Foreign Ministry spokesman said the minister did not comment on security regarding its representation abroad.
+Fakhrizadeh, who had little public profile in Iran but who Israel named as a prime player in what it says is Iran’s nuclear weapons quest, was killed on Friday when he was ambushed near Tehran and his car sprayed with bullets.
+He was rushed to hospital where he died.

-Iranian President Hassan Rouhani told a televised cabinet meeting that Iran would respond “at the proper time.”
+Iranian President Hassan Rouhani told a televised cabinet meeting on Saturday Iran would respond “at the proper time”.

 “Once again, the evil hands of Global Arrogance and the Zionist mercenaries were stained with the blood of an Iranian son,” he said, using terms officials employ to refer to Israel.